 Notable banking-related collections include the records of the Bank of North America and the Philadelphia National Bank, and the papers of Thomas Biddle (various collections), Clement Biddle (letterbooks), Jay Cooke, and Albert M.Greenfield.

-Collections related to printing, publishing, and other media include the Bradford Family and George Horace Lorimer papers and the records of Lea and Febiger, Atlantis newspaper, Polish Star Publishing Company, Fiorani Radio Productions, and Voice of the Lithuanian Community radio program.
+Collections related to printing, publishing, and other media include the Bradford family and George Horace Lorimer papers and the records of Lea and Febiger, Atlantis newspaper, Polish Star Publishing Company, Fiorani Radio Productions, and Voice of the Lithuanian Community radio program.

-The manufacture of transportation vehicles is documented through the papers of shipbuilder Joshua Humphreys and the records of Franklin and Company (which made wagons and carts), J. G. Brill Company (streetcars and buses), Autocar Company (automobiles), and the Baldwin Locomotive Works (see also the Samuel Matthews Vauclain Papers, Collection 1900A).
+The manufacture of transportation vehicles is documented through the papers of shipbuilder Joshua Humphreys and the records of Franklin and Company (which made wagons and carts), J. G. Brill Company (streetcars and buses), Autocar Company (automobiles), and Baldwin Locomotive Works (see also the Samuel Matthews Vauclain Papers, Collection 1900A).
 The Philadelphia Rapid Transit Company photographs document the construction of Philadelphia’s mass transit system.
+The Harold E. Cox transportation collection documents the Philadelphia Transportation Company (PTC), its predecessor the Philadelphia Rapid Transit Company (PRT), and that company's subsidiary and predecessor rail lines.
 The Society also holds many published works related to transportation, especially railroads.

-Several collections document Philadelphia businesses owned by people of color, including the papers of the Tayoun Family (restaurateurs) and the records of Albert E. Dutrieuille Catering, Warley Bascom Sons (upholstering and interior decorating), and the Spanish Merchants Association, which promoted Latino business development in Philadelphia.
+Several collections document Philadelphia businesses owned by people of color, including the papers of the Tayoun family (restaurateurs) and the records of Albert E. Dutrieuille Catering, Warley Bascom Sons (upholstering and interior decorating), and the Spanish Merchants Association, which promoted Latino business development in Philadelphia.

-Other major business-related collections include the Coxe Family Mining Papers, Oliver H. Bair Company Records (funerals), and the real estate portion of the Albert M.Greenfield Papers.
-Also of note is the Society’s extensive collection of Trade Cards from the 19th-century Philadelphia region.
+Other major business-related collections include the Coxe family mining papers and the real estate portion of the Albert M.Greenfield papers.
+Also of note is the Society’s extensive collection of trade cards from the 19th-century Philadelphia region.